AndySchroder/bitcoin-wallet-wiki/Payment-Requests.md

 These formats can optionally include an HTTP or HTTPS address for sending direct payments, just like with scan-to-pay.

-Generally click-to-pay works only if your web browser has whitelisted the "bitcoin" scheme.
+Click-to-pay only works if your web browser has whitelisted the "bitcoin" scheme.
 Fortunately on Android this generally seems to be the case.

 ### In-app payment